Star Trek: Picard -- Here's everything you need to know

 The Picard plot

-CBS and Stewart have kept pretty quiet on the details of the show's plot.
-It takes place in 2399, two decades after the events of Star Trek: Nemesis.
+CBS and Stewart had kept pretty quiet on the details of the show's plot until the teaser trailer arrived on May 23.
+We already knew it takes place around two decades after the events of Star Trek: Nemesis.

+The teaser lays out a big plot point when a voiceover says Admiral Picard led a rescue armada that "led us out of the darkness" 15 years before the series picks up.
+It asks the questions: what did it cost him and why did he leave Starfleet?
+That's a huge cliffhanger to contemplate ahead of the show's debut.

+The teaser starts in a vineyard, which is a callback to the final TNG television episode in 1994, All Good Things that showed one possible future Picard working in a vineyard in France.
+That Picard had become an ambassador.
+We know the Picard in the new show was promoted to admiral at some point.

 Picard has a complicated history with the Romulans.
 In Nemesis, he tangled with a Romulan clone of himself.